 Region

-NoteMake sure that the CLB instance resides in the same region as the Elastic Compute Service (ECS) instances that you want to add as backend servers.
+NoteEnsure that the CLB instance and the Elastic Compute Service (ECS) instances that you want to specify as backend servers belong to the same region.

 Zone Type

 Specifies whether the CLB instance is deployed in one zone or across multiple zones.
 A zone represents an Alibaba Cloud data center that contains a set of independent infrastructure resources.
-The infrastructure resources such as networks, power supply, and air-conditioning in different zones are independent of each other.
-Therefore, if the infrastructure resources in one zone are unavailable, the other zones can still serve your workloads.
+The infrastructure resources such as networks, power supply, and air conditioning in different zones are independent of each other.
+Therefore, if the infrastructure resources in one zone become unavailable, the other zones take over.
 Each zone belongs to a specific region.
 A region may contain one or more zones.
+For regions and zones in which CLB is available, see Regions in which CLB is available.

 Multi-zone: The CLB instance is deployed across two zones.
-By default, the primary zone is used to distribute network traffic.
-If the primary zone fails, the system automatically implements a failover and continues to provide load balancing services by using the secondary zone.
+By default, network traffic is distributed to the primary zone.
+If the primary zone fails, the system automatically switches network traffic to the secondary zone and continues providing load balancing services.
 This ensures high service availability.

 Primary Zone

-The primary zone of the CLB instance.
+Select a primary zone for the CLB instance.
 The primary zone is used to distribute network traffic.

 Backup Zone

-The secondary zone of the CLB instance.
-By default, the secondary zone is used to distribute network traffic only if the primary zone fails.
+Select a secondary zone for the CLB instance.
+By default, network traffic is distributed to the secondary zone only if the primary zone fails.

 Instance Name